Naiya Mehta, Esq.

 Book This Talk

-Classroom in a Box
+FinLit Classroom in a Box

 California's AB 2927 requires every high school student to complete a personal finance course before graduation, starting with the Class of 2030–2031.
 Most schools don't have the teachers, curriculum, or tools to make that happen.

-Classroom in a Box is a turnkey financial literacy curriculum designed so any qualified teacher can walk into a classroom and deliver a full semester of personal finance education—with confidence.
+FinLit Classroom in a Box is a turnkey financial literacy curriculum designed so any qualified teacher can walk into a classroom and deliver a full semester of personal finance education—with confidence.

 California Mandate

 AB 2927 (signed 2024) requires a standalone personal finance course for graduation.
 Courses begin 2027–28.
-Classroom in a Box is built to align with the state curriculum framework.
+FinLit Classroom in a Box is built to align with the state curriculum framework.

 This isn't another app or worksheet packet.
 It's a complete teaching system built by a practitioner who manages real money, real investments, and real financial decisions every day.